Ian Gardeck: Oakland Athletics

 On November 19, 2019, Gardeck signed a minor league contract with the Oakland Athletics organization that included an invitation to spring training.
 Gardeck did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 On November 2, 2020, Gardeck elected free agency.

 On December 4, 2020, Gardeck announced his retirement from professional baseball, stating "It broke my body for the last time", citing a shoulder injury he suffered during spring.

 Personal life

-Gardeck's brother, Dennis, is a professional football player for the Arizona Cardinals.
+Gardeck's brother, Dennis, is a professional football player for the Jacksonville Jaguars.